Learn how to Gobble Gobble

 ABOUT LGCM'S Country Day TURKEYS

-Our turkeys are raised cage free in Minnesota and Indiana on Amish Farms.
-They are all natural, fed a vegetarian feed with no growth hormones or steroids, and they are anti-biotic free.
-After they’re processed, our turkeys are rinsed clean and flash chilled to keep them fresh on their way to our store.
+Our Country Day turkeys are raised cage free in Minnesota by the grower-owners of Turkey Valley Farms.
+They are all-natural, fed a vegetarian feed with no growth hormones or steroids, and are anti-biotic free.
+After they’re processed, our turkeys are rinsed clean and flash-chilled to keep them fresh on their way to our store.
 There’s no added solution, no artificial seasoning, just delicious, natural turkey for your Thanksgiving table.

 Please call 262-248-3339 to check turkey availability